-Tailoring class at University of Huddersfield
+Tailoring class at University of Huddersfield Slide 13

-A small number of educational establishments in the UK, have responded to this need by reinstating a thorough understanding of the heritage of technical skills within their curricula, or have developed courses and specific modules to capitalise on traditional industries.
-The BA (Hons) Fashion Design Courses at University of Huddersfield, include a compulsory tailoring module in their year two programmes of study.
+Slide 14 A small number of educational establishments in the UK, have responded to this need by reinstating a thorough understanding of the heritage of technical skills within their curricula, or have developed courses and specific modules to capitalise on traditional industries.
+Applied within an academic context it instils students with an appreciation for the traditional skills that need to be acquired in order to construct a tailored garment.
+This knowledge can be retained when they enter industry ensuring its continuing survival.
+The BA (Hons) Fashion Courses at University of Huddersfield, include a compulsory tailoring module.
 Each student is required to cut and make a tailored jacket for a size twelve figure.
 Whilst not a made to measure garment, it is produced to manual bespoke standards.
-A specialist tailoring tutor and technician guide students in the techniques of tailoring.
+A specialist tailoring tutor and technician guide students through techniques.
 This understanding underpins the student's perception of pattern cutting, fit, sizing, proportion and their overall approach to making clothes.
 It also helps them to fully understand and distinguish between the qualities of different types of garments.
 For instance, the technical approach in making a shirt or a draped jersey dress is considerably different to the approach adopted when making a tailored garment.

 Examples from the second year tailoring module at University of Huddersfield.

-The tailoring module was developed to link with many of the traditional clothing and textile industries within the West Yorkshire Region, the philosophy being to integrate tradition with new technology.
+Slide 15 The tailoring module was developed to link with many of the traditional clothing and textile industries within the West Yorkshire Region, the philosophy being to integrate tradition with new technology.
 This has enhanced student's appreciation of tailoring and its relevance in contemporary fashion.
 In recent years the fashion department has been sponsored by Huddersfield based companies such as Bower Roebuck and Abraham Moone, who have donated fabric.
 Each year the students are given different design themes to consider.
-In 2009 the theme was Yves Saint Laurent's classic 'Le Smoking' look.
-In 2010 the tailoring project had a silver disco theme.
 By their final year, students develop individual collections and their knowledge of tailoring is cemented in the successful realisation of tailored garments within their coordinated looks.
 With this knowledge students are able to distinguish between softly tailored and more structured looks.
 They are also encouraged to consider other designer's tailored work when developing skills.
 By studying a designer and developing an in-depth empathy for their individual work methods and technique, it provides a platform for students to develop their own particular knowledge.
 Emphasis is placed on designers such as Dior, who revolutionised structured tailoring in his New Look collection in 1947, by introducing hip and breast padding in order to enhance silhouette.
-Chanel is also emphasised as a designer who innovated soft tailoring, by removing structural underpinning, in order to create softer, more fluid lines.
+Chanel is also emphasised as a designer who innovated soft tailoring, by removing structural underpinning, in order to create supple, more fluid lines.
+Some students struggle grasping both the technology involved and the concept of interpreting their two dimensional sketch into a stylish three dimensional, tailored look.
+It is emphasised to students however that the module is a learning process and that the skills acquired should be fully utilised and refined in their final year of study, when deciding if they wish to incorporate tailoring in final degree collections.